-The FCLP percentages for each scenario that are expressed in this analysis are intended to analyze levels of operations at Ault Field and OLF Coupeville.
-The percentages are not intended to provide a firm division of FCLPs between airfields.
-Training requirements may require FCLPs that fall within a range of these percentages.
+- This table includes FCLP operations only.
+Total airfield operations include FCLPs as well as all other operations.
+Detailed airfield operations tabulated by airfield and alternative/scenario are provided in Sections 3.1 and 4.1. - The FCLP percentages for each scenario that are expressed in this analysis are intended to analyze levels of operations at Ault Field and OLF Coupeville.
+The percentages are not intended to provide a firm division of FCLPs between airfields but instead are used for general description of the scenarios; the distribution of FCLPs will be based on the level of activity presented in the table above.
+Training requirements may require FCLPs that fall within a range of these operations. - FCLP operations may differ between alternative and scenario due to variability in training requirements and randomness inherent in modeling.